Non-Collaborative User Simulators for Tool Agents¶

 Overall Architecture¶

-The input is a user goal (e.g., "book a train to Cambridge for 2 people") and the output is a multi-turn dialogue containing non-collaborative behavior.
-The pipeline operates in three layers: (1) a collaborative user simulator serving as the backbone, responsible for conveying all necessary information and intent; (2) four non-collaborative behavior modules that each intervene on the collaborative output (augmenting, replacing, or truncating user utterances); and (3) a goal-alignment assurance mechanism ensuring that all information required for task completion is ultimately conveyed regardless of the intervention applied.
-The agent side uses the ReAct framework with a 30-step reasoning limit.
+The input is a user goal (e.g., "book a train for 2 people to Cambridge"), and the output is a multi-turn dialogue containing non-collaborative behaviors.
+The process is divided into three layers: (1) A collaborative user simulator serves as the skeleton, responsible for conveying all necessary information and intent; (2) Four non-collaborative behavior modules intervene in the collaborative output (adding/replacing/truncating user utterances); (3) A goal-alignment assurance mechanism ensures that all information required to complete the task is ultimately conveyed regardless of the intervention.
+The Agent side uses the ReAct framework, limited to 30 reasoning steps.

 Key Designs¶

-- Unavailable Service: GPT-4.1-mini analyzes the original user goal and generates three additional requirement sentences that reference non-existent APIs or unsupported parameters (e.g., "request a window seat" when no such API parameter exists), appended to the original goal.
-The agent must recognize and decline these requests.
+- Unavailable Service: Uses GPT-4o-mini to analyze the original user goal and generate 3 additional requirement sentences that demand non-existent APIs or unsupported parameters (e.g., "book a window seat" when the API lacks this parameter), which are then appended to the original goal.
+The Agent must identify and politely refuse these requests.

-- Tangential: A two-stage process—a persona is first randomly sampled from Persona Hub, then off-topic utterances covering four dialogue act types (factual questions, opinion questions, general opinions, and non-opinion statements) are generated based on the persona and merged with the collaborative utterances.
-When the agent ignores the tangential content, GPT-4.1-mini detects the ignoring behavior and generates a user complaint that replaces or augments the next collaborative turn.
+- Tangential: A two-stage process—first, persona characteristics are randomly sampled from Persona Hub; then, off-topic utterances are generated based on four types of dialogue behaviors (fact questions / opinion questions / general opinions / non-opinion statements) and merged with the collaborative utterance.
+If the Agent ignores the off-topic content, GPT-4o-mini detects the omission and generates a user complaint to replace or supplement the next collaborative turn.

-- Impatience: Triggered in two scenarios—when the agent explicitly reports a failure, or when the user has provided all information but the goal remains unresolved (treated as a delay).
-Upon triggering, one of three dialogue behaviors (verbal abuse, threats, or urging) is randomly sampled, with activation probability increasing with each trigger to model realistic anger escalation.
-Once triggered, an angry tone is maintained for all subsequent utterances.
+- Impatience: Triggered in two scenarios—when the Agent explicitly informs a failure, or when the user has provided all information but the goal remains unresolved (perceived latency).
+When triggered, it samples from three dialogue behaviors (abusive language / threats / urging), with the activation probability increasing with each trigger to simulate real anger escalation; once an outburst occurs, all subsequent utterances maintain an angry tone.

-- Incomplete Utterances: Simulates two patterns—telegraphic expression (using few-shot style transfer from LMSYS/WildChat examples to transform "I want to reserve a train for 2 people" into "Book train, 2") and accidental truncation (randomly truncating collaborative utterances, with the dialogue state tracker marking truncated information as unsent for retransmission in subsequent turns).
+- Incomplete Utterances: Two modes—minimalist phrasing (using few-shot style transfer from LMSYS/WildChat, turning "I want to reserve a train for 2 people" into "Book train, 2") and accidental truncation (randomly truncating cooperative utterances, where the dialogue state tracker marks truncated info as unsent to be re-conveyed in later turns).

 Loss & Training¶

-No training is involved in the main experiments.
-Fine-tuning experiments apply SFT to Qwen2.5-3b/7b-instruct and Llama-3.2-3b-instruct on successful collaborative dialogues, with training data drawn from MultiWOZ conversations between GPT-4.1-mini and the collaborative simulator.
-Non-collaborative robustness training is achieved by uniformly or non-uniformly mixing data from the four non-collaborative behavior categories.
+The main experiments do not involve training.
+In fine-tuning experiments, Qwen2.5-3b/7b-instruct and Llama-3.2-3b-instruct are SFT-ed on successful collaborative dialogues, with training data derived from GPT-4o-mini and the collaborative simulator on MultiWOZ.
+Non-collaborative robustness training is achieved through uniform or non-uniform mixing of the four types of non-collaborative data.

 Key Experimental Results¶